freeCodeCamp/freeCodeCamp/guide/english/ruby/ruby-on-rails/index.md

 ```
 ## Setting Up database
 Rails ships with sqlite3 as the default database, which is a simple file on disk.
 You need to install MySQL or PostgreSQL if you want to use something more robust.
-Disclaimer : If you wish to deploy your website to Heroku, you will have to use PostgreSQL as sqlite3 is not supported.

 ## Creating a Rails application